When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Thought that all a pair of headphones did was play your music?
 Think again.
 Besides also often having controls for your tunes and a mic for calls, there are lots of extra features appearing, most of which are at this point geared towards fitness.

-The Jabra Elite Sport headset, for example, monitors your heart rate via your ears and provides audio coaching while you train.
+Some sports headphones, for example, monitor your heart rate via your ears and provides audio coaching while you train.
 But if you’re buying headphones for running, you might want to consider a pair that doesn’t block outside noise – dodging traffic tends to be significantly easier when you can actually hear it.

 5) The game is afoot